anderson-aristotle/react-components-prop/README.md

 Create an `Actor` component, and use it render each actor inside the `Movie` component.
 We want to use the arrow function syntax for our `Actor` component, but we haven't seen an example yet of passing props into a functional component.
-To do it, we need to make sure we understand "destructing", a feature added to JS in ES6.
+To do it, we need to make sure we understand "destructuring", a feature added to JS in ES6.
 Here's an example.

 ```js